 For more, see our beginner’s guide to setting up an aquarium for pet fish.

 2. Maintaining a Healthy Tank

 If your tank is meant to be “home” for your betta fish, or perhaps a few nice neighbors, then you will need a filtration system — but not a huge, complicated one.
 Bettas prefer stagnant water, so the system should not create a lot of “waves.”

-Temperature is important to bettas.
-As with the three bears: not too hot, not too cold — just right.
+Temperature is important: not too hot, not too cold — just right.
 The water should run around 75 to 82 degrees Fahrenheit.